jonashackt/spring-boot-vuejs/README.md

-#### Extract user & password definition to application.properties and finally environment variables
+#### Configure credentials inside application.properties and environment variables

-Defining the users and password inside code (like our [WebSecurityConfiguration.class](backend/src/main/java/de/jonashackt/springbootvuejs/configuration/WebSecurityConfiguration.java)) that should be grant access to our application should only be suitalbe to testing reasons.
+Defining the users (and passwords) inside code (like our [WebSecurityConfiguration.class](backend/src/main/java/de/jonashackt/springbootvuejs/configuration/WebSecurityConfiguration.java)) that should be given access to our application is a test-only practice!

 For our super simple example application, we could have a solution quite similar - but much more safe: If we would be able to extract this code into configuration and later use Spring's powerful mechanism of overriding these configuration with environment variables, we could then store them safely inside our deployment pipelines settings, that are again secured by another login - e.g. as Heroku Config Vars.